Speak with one of our Experts

 The Privacy Act applies to all private sector health service providers anywhere in Australia.

-In NSW, Victoria and the Australian Capital Territory (ACT) private sector health service providers must comply with both Australian and state or territory privacy laws when handling health information.
+In NSW, Victoria and the Australian Capital Territory (ACT) private sector health service providers must comply with both Australian and state or territory privacy laws when handling personal information.

 Queensland, the Northern Territory and Tasmania have privacy legislation that applies only to their public sector, including public sector health service providers.